perladvent/perldotcom/content/article/_pub_2003_07_29_exegesis6.md

 >
 > *It was gonna be another routine investigation.*
 >
-> â Dashiell Hammett, "The Maltese Camel"
+> — Dashiell Hammett, "The Maltese Camel"

 This Exegesis explores the new subroutine semantics described in Apocalypse 6.
 Those new semantics greatly increase the power and